 Some leaves and branches of a tree are bound to wither.
 It is not always for us to force vitality back into them.
 Every organism must accept trade-offs for survival, and for a tree, one of those trade-offs is letting go of dead ends to create new life.
 Trim the branches.
 For the tree to prosper, its food and energy must be free to go to the healthy parts that still need it.

-The quest for personal growth and success has its own share of decaying leaves, and branches that are no longer helping the organism to thrive.
-Don’t be afraid to trim the branches of your life.
-Remove what’s just weighing you down so that you can feed what lifts you up.
+The quest for personal growth and success has its share of decaying leaves and branches that are no longer helping the organism to thrive.
+So don’t be afraid to trim the branches of your life.
+Practice the art of letting go so that you can feed what lifts you.

 Now go on, get out there!
 Share your delightful fruits and give life to those around you.
 Stretch yourself high and reach up to find the sun.
 Blossom in the full color of your bright and brilliant self.
+When life gives you lemons, maybe use them to plant a lemon tree.
 Get out there and grow, you beautiful, beautiful tree-person!